 Not so long ago, I’m talking almost pre-COVID-19, most network security was focused on edge protection using firewalls, WAFs, UTM, etc. Not only that, but many people still think that once inside the network, things are much safer.

-Things are becoming more complicated than that, starting with the BYOD [Bring Your Own Device] trend, the rush movement to the Cloud, and now COVID-19 forced millions of workers to work remotely, network boundaries are quite blurred.
+Things are becoming more complicated than that, starting with the BYOD [Bring Your Own Device] trend, the rush movement to the Cloud , and now COVID-19 forcing millions of workers to work remotely, network boundaries are quite blurred.
 The “perimeter” is dead, and the discussion of a trusted vs. untrusted network became almost nonsense.
 The whole internet is your network now, and organizations are going to have to figure out how to operate without trusting the network at all.

-Why Should You Choose VerSprite for a Red Team Engagement?
+Why Should You Choose VerSprite for a Red Team Exercise?

-When considering a red team engagement, it’s important to know that the service provider has the necessary experience to perform a controlled attack that provides actionable feedback to your organization.
+When considering a red teaming exercise, it’s important to know that the service provider has the necessary experience to perform a controlled attack that provides actionable feedback to your organization.
 With our team’s unique and creative tactics, criminal mindset, in-house developed tools, expertise, and certifications, VerSprite’s red team professionals can challenge organizations to provide mitigation solutions that will ultimately strengthen your overall security posture.

-When used in this fashion, red teaming becomes a vital tool to secure the cyber, physical, and employee attack vectors that criminals rely on to breach organizations.
-Schedule a call with our professionals for more information on how VerSprite’s Red Teaming services can help you.
+When used in this fashion, Red Teaming becomes a vital tool to secure the cyber, physical, and employee attack vectors that criminals rely on to breach organizations.
+Schedule a call with our professionals for more information on how VerSprite can administer a Red Teaming exercise and other services to help you.
 Contact VerSprite →